Barcelona, 1995

 A beautiful story of impossible love.
 Two women united forever in the wrong epoch.

-Drawing on her own highly successful theatre play, which was based on a true story that shocked public opinion at the time, África Alonso has now rewritten it as a novel.
+Drawing on their own highly successful theatre play, which was based on a true story that shocked public opinion at the time, África Alonso has now rewritten it as a novel.

 At the height of the Franco dictatorship, in a small Valencian town, two teachers, Isabel and Carmen, fall in love and begin a furtive affair, at a time when lesbianism was considered immoral and criminal and therefore almost unthinkable.
 Isabel is mature and brave, she has cut ties with her family and accepts herself just as she is.
 Carmen, on the other hand, is fragile and dependent.